AdobeDocs/platform-learn.en/help/journey-orchestration/configure-data-sources.md

 # Configure Data Sources

-Journey Orchestration allows you to connect to the Adobe Experience Platform or other third-party data sources to retrieve additional information that can be used in a journey for:
+Journey Orchestration allows you to connect to Adobe Experience Platform or other third-party data sources to retrieve additional information that can be used in a journey for:

 * Definition of conditions
 * Parameters and personalization data in actions